8 Resume Success Factors

-4. Provide the proof.
-Back up claims with results.
+4. Provide proof.
+Back up claims with results

 Context without results is like a story without an ending.
 Employers need a way to measure ability and impact.
 Quantitative details help support your level of success, so be sure to share ‘how many, how much, and how often’.
 Proof of ability often lies within results.

 In a resume, more can be less.
 The file is not meant to act as a complete career chronology of ‘everything ever done’.
-It is marketing tool that needs to succinctly summarize your top selling points.
+It is a marketing tool that needs to summarize your top-selling points succinctly.

 Never feel pressured to write your resume like someone else.
 Your skill sets are unique, your experiences are unique, and your value is all your own.
 You can’t box every single person’s career story into one type of resume format.
 Ensure your resume embraces your true self and shares details both uniquely and authentically.

 7. Make the resume as long as you need to convey the above and not one word more

 Depending on your career length, experiences, and job target, your resume length will vary.
 Average resume length is 1-3 pages – pick what works best for YOU; no need to conform to page length myths.